 Josi stepped into Silver Lining Herbs to oversee research and development as well as production.
 He enjoys the brainstorming aspect of our team meetings and likes looking to see how Silver Lining can continue to be on top of its game.
-One of his favorite parts of the company is that it is a family owned business who’s main objective is to help horses and dogs live a better quality of life.
-“I like hearing that we’ve helped someone’s horse or dog, because these animals are family to a lot of people.”
+One of his favorite parts of the company is that it is a family-owned business whose main objective is to help horses and dogs live a better quality of life.
+“I like hearing that we’ve helped someone’s horse or dog because these animals are family to a lot of people.”

 Josi continues by saying, “I love the people that work here.
 Everybody has the same mentality, they are good, honest, hard-working people, and you can trust everybody that’s in here.
 They are like family.”

 Something that stands out to Josi is that he has been around SLH since it started.
 He has seen where it came from and how it has grown.
 “Now… no matter where I go, whether it is from Florida to Washington, I love hearing about the good experiences people have with SLH products… its fun to see that.”